and3rson/raid/assets/index.en.md

     This is the only packet that client sends to the server.

+    You can also request updates for a single region only by appending a comma-separated region number to your key, e. g.:

+    ```
+    yourApiKey34421337,12
+    ```

 2. Server sends auth packet which tells whether authentication was successful.

     ```